 Keep a copy of the assessment you submit for your records.

 Option 2: Homeschooling as a student of a private school

 Maine law allows homeschooling parents to join together and function as a private school the state recognizes as providing equivalent instruction.
 The requirements a private school must follow to be recognized are listed in HSLDA’s legal analysis of Maine state law.
-[Link to Post 8 (Legal Analysis) in this series.]
 You can satisfy Maine’s school attendance laws by enrolling your child in one of these schools.

 One of the requirements for obtaining recognition is that the school must provide instruction in these subjects:

 - American history,

 - government (including the privilege and responsibility of citizenship),

 - health education, and

 - fine arts.

 HSLDA members using Maine’s Option 2 may wish to use the following templates for submitting required paperwork, all of which are attached below: